dentemple/NEPAjs-website/README.md

 ### No need to think about code style

-The Prettier library [will automatically convert your code](https://github.com/prettier/prettier#what-does-prettier-do) to fit the project's [style guide](https://github.com/airbnb/javascript).
+Prettier [will automatically convert your code](https://github.com/prettier/prettier#what-does-prettier-do) to fit the project's [style guide](https://github.com/airbnb/javascript).

 This occurs on every `git commit`.